The Fifth Dynasty

 During this dynasty, Egyptian religion made several important changes.
 The earliest known copies of funerary prayers inscribed on royal tombs (known as the Pyramid Texts) appear.

-The cult of the god Ra gains added importance, and kings from Userkaf through Menkauhor built temples dedicated to Ra at or near Abusir.
+The cult of the god Ra gains added importance, as kings from Userkaf through Menkauhor built temples dedicated to Ra at or near Abusir.

 Then late in this dynasty, the cult of Osiris assumes importance, most notably in the inscriptions found in the tomb of Unas.